awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-advanced-parameters.md

 ### Configuring permissions to specify a Parameter Store default tier<a name="parameter-store-tier-permissions"></a>

 Verify that you have permission in AWS Identity and Access Management \(IAM\) to change the default parameter tier in Parameter Store by doing one of the following:
-+ Make sure that you attach the `AdministratorAccess` policy to your IAM user, group, or role\.
++ Make sure that you attach the `AdministratorAccess` policy to your IAM entity \(such as user, group, or role\)\.
 + Make sure that you have permission to change the default tier setting by using the following API operations:
   + [GetServiceSetting](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_GetServiceSetting.html)
   + [UpdateServiceSetting](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_UpdateServiceSetting.html)
   + [ResetServiceSetting](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_ResetServiceSetting.html)

-Use the following procedure to add an inline IAM policy to a user account\.
+Use the following procedure to add an inline IAM policy to a user\.
 This policy allows a user to view and change the default tier setting for parameters in a specific AWS Region in an AWS account\.

 1. Sign in to the AWS Management Console and open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.